exome-seek run

 The synopsis for each command shows its parameters and their usage.
 Optional parameters are shown in square brackets.

-A user must provide a list of FastQ or BAM files (globbing is supported) to analyze via --input argument, an output directory to store results via --output argument, an exome targets BED file for the samples' capture kit, and select reference genome for alignment and annotation via the --genome argument.
+argument, an exome targets BED file for the samples' capture kit, and select reference genome for alignment and annotation via the --genome

-Use you can always use the -h option for information on a specific command.
+Use you can always use the -h

-2.1 Required Arguments
+2.1 Required Arguments¶

 Each of the following arguments are required.
 Failure to provide a required argument will result in a non-zero exit-code.